selkies-project/selkies-gstreamer/docs/development.md

 ## Code Guide

-- When editing certain parts of the codebase, they are very likely to interact with other components in a very different location, or the same content needs to be edited in multiple different locations.
-Therefore, commits or Pull Requests are very likely to corrupt the repository if you do not use search capabilities across the whole codebase as often as possible.
+- **You need to understand the whole codebase fully before contributing developments.** When editing certain parts of the codebase, they are very likely to interact with other components in a very different location, or the same content needs to be edited in multiple different locations.
+Therefore, Commits or Pull Requests are very likely to corrupt the repository **UNLESS** you use rigorous search capabilities across the whole codebase as often as possible.
+Check previous commits as a starting point for the files that tend to be edited together.

 - Because of this, use the Visual Studio Code (or any other IDE of choice) **Search and Replace** capabilities rigorously (especially with fine-tuning through capitalization and regular expressions).